-You have in total 12 lectures.
+- Lectures: you have in total 12 lectures. - The lectures do not necessarily cover all aspects of the coding skills. - The lectures aim to deliver theoretical knowledge, background and an overview of recent progresses in the field of Deep Learning Systems.

-The lectures do not necessarily cover all aspects of MASE.
-The lectures aim to deliver theoretical knowledge, background and an overview of recent progresses in the field of Deep Learning Systems.
+I believe you learn coding by doing it (that's why labs exist), and you do good research/engineering by understanding the field and code it up.

-I believe you learn coding by doing it (that's why labs exist), and you do good research/engineering by understanding the field and code it up (that's why there are lectures and team project).
+That's why there are lectures and team project.

-The list of team projects would be centered around lectures' contents.
+The team projects are expected to be related to the lectures' contents.